camunda/camunda-docs/versioned_docs/version-8.3/components/concepts/process-instance-creation.md

 You can activate the same element multiple times inside the created process instance by referring to the same element id in more than one instruction.

 :::note
-Start instructions have the same [limitations as the process instance modification](/components/concepts/process-instance-modification.md#limitations), e.g., it is not possible to start an element in a multi-instance subprocess.
+Start instructions have the same [limitations as process instance modification](/components/concepts/process-instance-modification.md#limitations), e.g., it is not possible to start an element in a multi-instance subprocess.
 :::

 Start instructions are supported for both `CreateProcessInstance` commands.